SAM Outillage's warehouse for boxes in France for hand tools

 With this solution, the company has not only maximized its storage volume, but also grouped into one area all the operations required to manage small-sized goods (receipt, kitting, picking, packaging and dispatch).

-Didier Denizot notes, “By modernizing the warehouse, we have restructured our entire logistics infrastructure.
-We have streamlined the flow of goods, and order deliveries are much quicker.
+Didier Denizot notes, “By modernizing the warehouse, we've restructured our entire logistics infrastructure.
+We've streamlined the flow of goods, and order deliveries are much quicker.
 We can now ensure that our products will be delivered in 24 hours, especially orders received before 4:00 p.m. that require next-day delivery.”
 SAM Logistics Manager Candice Aubert adds, “The automated warehouse by Mecalux has helped raise our productivity by 25%.”

 Advantages of the automated warehouse for boxes